connexcs/docs/docs/customer/auth.md

 After IP Authentication has been setup, click on the IP to view configuration, and at the top of the page you can click "View Audit Log" to view changes specific to these settings.

-!!! error "Newly added IP immediately marked as Blocked under IP Authentication"
-    This occurs because call requests were sent from the new IP before it is authorized.
-As a result, ConnexCS fraud detection blocked the unauthorized IP in the firewall.
-Attempted calls from this IP will not be completed.
-To resolve the blocked IP, go to **Setup :material-menu-right: Advanced :material-menu-right: Firewall**.
-Select the blocked IP, then delete it from the firewall.
-This unblocks the IP, but it will take up to 15 minutes for the change to become active in the switch.
-See [Threat Detection](https://docs.connexcs.com/setup/advanced/firewall/) for more details.

 ## SIP User Authentication
 When **SIP Authentication** is enabled, ConnexCS will reject the initial SIP INVITE with a "407 Authentication Required", which includes a 'nonce' (a uniquely randomly generated number, which is then hashed).
 The customer switch will send appropriate authentication information to ConnexCS, which will connect the call.